This Week in WordPress: Features as Plugins a Mess, and ThemeForest Unrest

 Jeff Chandler at WP Taverns says 2015 could be the year of admin themes, but it largely depends on whether the WP API is merged into core.
 His prediction follows that of Human Made’s Noel Tock, who reckons we’ll see more custom dashboards, front-end editing and internationalization in WordPress this year.

 Do You Want to Build a Website?

 The first hurdle to growing your business online is building a website.
-Not only to you have to find a theme, or hire something to tailor one for you, but you need to ensure you have the right tools on the backend.
+Not only do you have to find a theme or hire something to tailor one for you, but you need to ensure you have the right tools on the backend.
 Here are our picks of the must-have plugins you need to get your business website running smoothly.

 On the Envato Market blog, designer Jake Rocheleau explores the growing trend of using hero images in web design and sites that use the feature well.